-I’ve been a regular writer on football for The Independent and Independent on Sunday newspapers for 25 years, during which time I’ve also contributed to the Guardian, Sunday Times and Sunday Express as well as a number of magazines.
-Nowadays, I write often for the Daily Telegraph and the Sunday Telegraph.
+I’ve been a regular writer on football for the Daily Telegraph and the Sunday Telegraph, The Independent and Independent on Sunday newspapers for 30 years, during which time I’ve also contributed to the Guardian, Sunday Times and Sunday Express as well as a number of magazines.

-I also write about cricket for the ESPN Cricinfo website and run The Sports Bookshelf, a website dedicated to books about sport.
+I also write about cricket for the ESPN Cricinfo website.

 My journalism career began in 1975 when I was appointed by the weekly Doncaster Gazette as a junior reporter and immediately shipped off to journalism college in Newcastle, where I had five months of intensive study, after which I passed the National Council for the Training of Journalists (NCTJ) Proficiency Certificate.
 This is the standard industry qualification.

 From Doncaster I moved to Sheffield, joining the sports desk of the Morning Telegraph in 1977 and remaining there for four years, in which time I trained as a sub-editor as well as writing about horse racing, squash and (lots of) football.
 In 1981 I moved to the East Midlands to work on the sports desk of the Leicester Mercury, where I succeeded Martin Johnson as cricket correspondent.

 I went freelance in 1991 and became one of The Independent‘s regular contributors.
 Nowadays I write about football for the Daily Telegraph and the Sunday Telegraph.
 My reports also appear regularly on ESPN Cricinfo.
 Magazine work includes articles in the Professional Cricketers’ Association magazine First Class and the League Managers’ Association magazine The Manager.